anacode/anacode-toolkit/anacode/agg/README.rst

+What can this do?

+ - most/least popular concepts
+ - aggregate document sentiment
+ - find co-occuring entities
+ - best/worst rated features

+ #.
+Are we ok asking user to join tables himself for some of agg functions?
+ #.

 To load parsed data in your working directory simply run `load` method. `load` takes one optional positional argument that is path to folder with analyzed data.